 - When using distillate fuel in the marine generator, ensure to switch off nozzle cooling water to avoid overcooling of injector nozzle.

-- The crew should have excellent knowledge on the changing-over procedure from HFO to LSFO when entering ECA and vice versa with minimum possibility of mixing of fuels to avoid non-compatibility issues
+- The crew should have excellent knowledge on the changing-over procedure from HFO to LSFO when entering ECA and vice versa with the minimum possibility of mixing of fuels to avoid non-compatibility issues

 - During the changeover process, care must be taken to monitor the temperature of the fuel system and when the HFO is changed to LSFO and vice versa, the viscosity within the system must not drop below 2 CST or exceed 20 CST.